MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

 - Description: an optional description to describe what the pipeline is used for.
 - Target environment: the environment that solutions in the current development environment will be deployed to.

 Once **Save** is clicked, the current (source) environment and the selected target environment will be associated with the Platform host, and environment records for each will be created in the Platform host.
+Then, the newly-created pipeline will be auto-selected, and you're ready to [run the pipeline](run-pipeline.md).

  > [!IMPORTANT]
    >
    > Environments can only be associated with one pipelines host.
-If you would like to use a governed pipeline with advanced extensibility, shareability, and more than two environments, ensure that environment records in the Platform host are deleted within the **Manage pipelines** experience so they are freed up to be added in a custom host.
+If you would like to use a governed pipeline with advanced extensibility, shareability, and more than two environments, ensure that environment records in the Platform host are deleted within the **Manage pipelines** experience so they are freed up to be associated with a custom host.
+Deleting a pipeline will **not** delete the environment records linked to that pipeline.
    >

 #### Delete a pipeline you own from the maker portal